crisluengo/doxpp/doc/commands.md

 ### `\anchor <name>`

 Anywhere in a documentation block, adds an anchor that can be referenced elsewhere with `\ref`.
 Is replaced by `{#<name>}` in the Markdown output.

+The `\anchor` command must happen at the end of a paragraph or in a paragraph of its own, in either case it references the preceding paragraph.
+The paragraph is assigned the `#<name>` attribute.

 ### `\brief`